Death of Mitrice Richardson: Disappearance

 Although Richardson's mother informed the station of concern for her daughter's mental health, and despite promises from the station personnel that she would not be released until later in the morning, Richardson was released on September 17, 2009, at 12:28 AM with no belongings and no means of calling for assistance.
 Steve Whitmore, spokesman for the Los Angeles County Sheriff's Department, said Richardson was released from jail because "She exhibited no signs of mental illness or intoxication.
 She was fine.
 She's an adult."
 She had been invited to wait in the lobby, but declined.

 Several hours later, at 6:30 AM, she was seen in the backyard of former KTLA news anchor Bill Smith in Monte Nido.
 When Smith opened his window and asked if she was OK, Richardson told Smith that she was "resting."
-They stated that the police were called.
+Smith then called the police.